BBrixen/BinaryPlus/docs/tutorial.md

 ## User Input

-User input can be gotten one of two ways
+User input can be obtained in two ways

 1. The `input` command
 2. Command line arguments